Types of Hammers

 Types of Hammers for Framing

-There are few types of framing hammers to consider before you make your purchase.
-A framing hammer typically has a longer handle and generally weighs between 22 and 32 ounces.
-The extra weight and length make it ideal for getting the leverage you need when pulling a bent framing nail, or the power you need to drive a joist or rafter over to its layout mark.
+There are a few types of framing hammers to consider before you make your purchase.
+A framing hammer typically has a long handle and generally weighs between 22 and 32 ounces.
+The extra weight in the heavier range makes them ideal for getting the leverage you need for pulling nails or the power you need to drive a joist or rafter to its layout mark.

-Framing hammers have handles made of wood, fiberglass and metal.
-They typically have a milled face (sometimes referred to as a "waffled" face) to give the hammer a better grip on the nail head.
+Framing hammers have handles of wood, fiberglass, steel, and perhaps other lesser-known materials.
+They typically have a milled face (sometimes called a "waffled" face) to give the hammer a better grip on the nail head.

 This feature also makes it a terrible hammer for trim work.
 If the hammer slips off of the nail, or your aim is off, the waffled head will make a nasty ding (called "pecker tracks") on your trim work.